-Although their teams drew crowds in the tens of thousands, traveling the country to play America’s pastime, many of their experiences were never recorded.
-Lakewood Ranch resident Leon Harris Jr. remembers his time in the Negro Leagues as one of many ano
+Although their teams drew crowds in the tens of thousands traveling the country, many of their experiences were never recorded.
+Resident Leon Harris Jr. remembers his time in the Negro Leagues.

 It was the only evidence Lakewood Ranch’s Leon Harris Jr. played professional baseball.